ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/NodeHelpers.md

 }
 ```

 Note: `lazyForce()` is an asynchronous method.
 It should be handled using Promises or async/await.
-It is developers responsibility to correctly force the execution of this lazy data.
+It is the responsibility of the developer to correctly force the execution of this lazy data.

-In semantic action you can create your own lazy value using `makeLazyData()` method of `Params` object.
+In semantic actions you can create your own lazy value using `makeLazyData()` method of `Params` object.
 This method takes the JSON object with the instructions to force the data once it will be requested.
 The `@force` endpoint is the place to handle this.

 ```
 const eba = require("eba")